Susan Lucci: Primetime television, stage, hosting and film

 Lucci has appeared in a number of television series and television movies.
 In 1982, she appeared in a cameo appearance in the comedy film Young Doctors in Love.
+During the 1980s, she made guest-starring appearances in prime time series, such as The Love Boat, Fantasy Island and The Fall Guy.
+In 1984 she played her first leading role in the supernatural horror film Invitation to Hell directed by Wes Craven.

-In 1986, she played the role of Darya Romanoff in the Golden Globe– and Emmy Award–winning TV movie Anastasia: The Mystery of Anna.
+In 1986, Lucci played the role of Darya Romanoff in the Golden Globe– and Emmy Award–winning made-for-television movie Anastasia: The Mystery of Anna.
+The same year she played the lead role as Antoinette Giancana, Salavatore 'Sam' Giancana's daughter's in the crime made-for-television movie, Mafia Princess.
+The following year she starred in another horror film, Haunted by Her Past.
+She later starred in the crime dramas Lady Mobster (1988) and The Bride in Black (1990).
 In 1990–1991, she began a series of guest spots on the nighttime soap opera Dallas.
 She hosted NBC's Saturday Night Live in October of that year; in one skit, she appeared as Erica Kane competing on a game show.
+In 1991 she starred in the thriller The Woman Who Sinned.
+She later starred in Double Edge (1992), Between Love and Hate (1993), French Silk (1994) and Seduced and Betrayed (1995).

-In 1995, Lucci appeared in the Lifetime television film Ebbie.
+In 1995, Lucci played Elizabeth 'Ebbie' Scrooge in the Lifetime Fantasy television film, Ebbie.
 This film was an updated version of A Christmas Carol.
-Lucci played a Scrooge-like department store owner visited by Marley and the three ghosts on Christmas.
-In 2004, she appeared as a guest star in two episodes of the ABC comedy series Hope & Faith.
+Lucci played a Scrooge-like department store owner visited by Marley and the three ghosts on Christmas.Television critic Lynne Heffley from Los Angeles Times gave it a positive review writing: "Soap queen Susan Lucci of “All My Children” is fun to watch as a severely tailored, unsmiling boss, spreading misery wherever she goes on Christmas Eve, whether firing a security guard or deciding the store's traditional window display has got to go."
+In 1998 she returned to thrillers with Blood on Her Hands.

 In 1999, she played the title role of Annie Oakley in the revival of Irving Berlin's musical Annie Get Your Gun.
 Michael Logan of TV Guide said, "Susan Lucci didn't just take Great White Way by storm: she took it by tornado, hurricane and tsunami, too."
+In 2004, she guest starred in two episodes of the ABC comedy series Hope & Faith opposite Kelly Ripa.
+In 2005 she guest-starred on That's So Raven.